michaelisvy/java-backend-samples/README.md

+# Build system
+As of now, this project can be built using Gradle or Maven.
+Gradle seems much more concise so it's possible that we'll move to Gradle only in the future.

 # Starting the application with default profile (h2)
+`gradle bootRun`
 `mvn spring-boot:run`

 # Starting the application with MySql profile

-`mvn spring-boot:run -Dspring.profiles.active=mysql`
+`SPRING_PROFILES_ACTIVE=mysql gradle clean bootRun` `mvn spring-boot:run -Dspring.profiles.active=mysql`

 # In order to run all the tests